benxie4-afk/sunstreak-legal/privacy-policy.md

 •	Access / deletion: You can request a copy or deletion of your personal data by emailing sunstreakapp@gmail.com

-•	Opt-out of analytics: In-app settings (if available) let you limit certain analytics collection.

 •	Location: You can disable location permissions in your device settings at any time.

 •	Marketing: We do not currently send marketing emails; if we ever do, you'll be able to opt out.